The Untamed Episodes 21 – 30 Synopsis

 Going to Lan Xichen for his thoughts on the rules and ways of life and understanding one’s heart/intentions, Lan Wangji learns that Lan Xichen actually believes there are no set rules or methods in life.
 He tells Lan Wangji that he had hoped he’d understand the ways of life if he were to read all the books in Lan Clan’s stores, but now he sees that even if he read all the books in the world, there would still be too many things he will never be able to understand.
 On the topic of understanding one’s heart/intentions, Lan Xichen gives him an answer that seems obvious.
 He suggests Lan Wangji use his own heart to see that.
 This is the function of being human.

-Lan Wangji seems to want to speak to Wei Wuxian following this, but the visit which Lan Wangji only goes as far as the door before turning around sees him stopped by Jiang Yanli and speaking to her about matters he regards as Jiang Family matters.
+Lan Wangji seems to want to speak to Wei Wuxian following this, but the visit which Lan Wangji only goes as far as the door before turning around, sees Lan Wangji stopped by Jiang Yanli and speaking to her about matters which Wei Wuxian later reminds as Jiang Family matters.
 Lan Wangji had only spoken to her about the harm to Wei Wuxian’s body and temperament by going on this current path of his and nothing else.
-However, Wei Wuxian thought Lan Wangji has gone and spoken about the details relating to what happened at Yiling Supervisory Office, causing another incident where Lan Wangji is told to mind his own business.
+However, Wei Wuxian thought Lan Wangji had gone and spoken about the details relating to what had happened at Yiling Supervisory Office, causing another incident where Lan Wangji is told to mind his own business.

 Surprised to learn Lan Wangji spoke none of that, Wei Wuxian chases after Lan Wangji to offer an explanation.
 Lan Wangji didn’t give him a chance, not immediately anyway, as Lan Wangji launches into an attack which sees Wei Wuxian defending a few attacks with his flute before finding Lan Wangji’s sword too quick to fight off.
 Standing straight, eyes shut tight, he lets Lan Wangji’s sword come straight at him to end just inches from his throat.